greenpeace/planet4-landing-page/README.md

     gulp backstop_test

 Once this is finished a report will be launched in your browser in order to inspect the visual diff.

+## Deployment

+The build and deployment is happening automatically whenever:

+- There are commits to the master branch.
+- There are new [tags](https://github.com/greenpeace/planet4-landing-page/tags) created.

+The above changes trigger (via the circleCI API) a rebuild of the develop and master related workflows of the current repository.

+These in turn do the following:

+- Checkout the relevant code of the landing-page (either the latest code of the master theme, or the latest tag).
+- Create a docker image with the above code in the repository called "public".
+- Push this docker image to the [docker hub registry](https://hub.docker.com/r/greenpeaceinternational/p4-landing-page) for the current application and tag it either `develop` or `latest`.
+- Run a helm deploy/update to create the necessary kubernetes resources so that this can be served by our kubernetes clusters.

+### Notes

+- This repository does not have its own helm chart.
+It utilises the helm chart [Planet4 static](https://github.com/greenpeace/planet4-helm-static) which can been created to accomodate all static applications.
+- New commits to the master branch get deployed at the url: https://dev.landing.p4.greenpeace.org
+- New tags get deployed at the url: https://stage.landing.p4.greenpeace.org
+- If you want to confirm the version deployed you can check `/version.txt` on either of the above urls.

 ## Contribute